TheLucasMoore/thelucasmoore.github.io/_posts/2016-05-01-Rails-Project-Time.markdown

 {%endhighlight%}

 That allowed me to just run the test while I was figuring out the sign up process.
-When the test passed, I knew it worked without having to manually sign up a new user.
+When the test passed, I knew it worked without having to manually sign up a new user in all three roles.
+This is a simple test and I admire the more complex tests used in Test Drive Development.
+I've learned the importance of writing and having quality tests.

 ## In Summation

 ![img](https://media.giphy.com/media/tyxovVLbfZdok/giphy.gif)

 I learned a lot during this process and did many a first-pump when things started to function as I invisioned them.
-The biggest lesson is about the importance and practicality of Test Driven Development (TDD).
+The biggest lesson I've learned from this project is about the importance and practicality of Test Driven Development (TDD).
 That's how Learn is built and how I most enjoy writing programs.

 Please check out the code on [github](https://github.com/TheLucasMoore/rails_final_project) and comment where you see something you like, or that could be improved.